 As soon as you download AppScope, you can start using the CLI to explore and gain insight into application behavior.
 No installation or configuration is required.

 The CLI provides a rich set of capabilities for capturing and managing data from single applications.
-Data is captured in the local filesystem.
+Data is captured in the local filesystem by default, and you can specify a different destination.

 To learn more, see the CLI Reference, and/or run scope --help